Friday, September 2, 2016

 Gremlins (1984)

-At first, the Gremlins are your typical monster movie menace; the scene where the science teacher, Mr. Hanson, tries to lure a Gremlin out from underneath his desk with a candy bar is a genuinely scary scene.
-This scene is extremely well done.
+At first, the Gremlins are your typical monster movie menace; the scene where the science teacher Mr. Hanson tries to lure a Gremlin out from underneath his desk with a candy bar is a genuinely scary.
 The creature is kept off screen entire time – its presence is established through sound effects and footsteps.
 While many critics complained about the violence, Mr. Hanson’s demise is left to our imaginations.
 As the movie progresses, the Gremlins become less monstrous and more cartoonish parodies of mankind.
 They appropriate mankind’s worst qualities: they drink; chain smoke; play cards; one of them flashes Kate in the bar; and they are willing to harm one another just for a cheap laugh.
 It is also interesting that they begin to dress up like humans; one of them is wearing Mickey Mouse ears during a screening of Snow White and the Seven Dwarfs.
-Stripe survives the movie theatre explosion, because he his desperate need of Milk Duds takes him to the department store next door.
+Stripe survives the movie theatre explosion, because his craving for Milk Duds takes him to the department store next door.
 Even Gizmo, our furry protagonist, isn’t immune to the consumer culture; he becomes enamored with the television and drives a pink Barbie corvette at the movie’s climax.

 The other criticism of Gremlins is that Zach Galligan is a pretty bland lead.
 This isn’t entirely false; Galligan doesn’t exactly radiate onscreen charisma (Phoebe Cates fares much better).
-However, I believe this actually works in the movie’s favor, because Billy Peltzer is a completely unremarkable guy: he is a scruffy bank teller; lives in his parents’ attic; his best friend is his pet dog; and he harbors a crush on his pretty co-worker, Kate, but is too shy to make a move.
+However, I believe this actually works in the movie’s favor, because Billy Peltzer is an unremarkable guy: he is a scruffy bank teller; lives in his parents’ attic; his best friend is his pet dog; and he harbors a crush on his pretty co-worker, Kate, but is too shy to make a move.
 He believes Kate is out of his league; this is understandable considering that Gerald, the bank manager, also has designs on her.
 A better and more charismatic actor would not work in this role; it’s easy to believe Galligan’s Billy having confidence issues, but that would not be the case with a more established actor.
 Billy has an agreeable personality, but he’s not exactly the prettiest contestant in the pageant.
 If you were a social misfit in high school, then it is incredibly easy to relate to Billy.
-While Zach Galligan isn’t a great actor (he’s no Finn Wolfhard), I do like the moment when Billy finally works up the nerve to ask Kate on a date; Galligan plays this to absolute perfection - he hesitates a bit before uttering the word, "date."
+While Zach Galligan isn’t a great actor, I do like the moment when Billy finally works up the nerve to ask Kate out; Galligan plays this to absolute perfection - he hesitates a bit before uttering the word, "date."

 While the Spielberg influence is there (he was an executive producer), Gremlins is unmistakably a Joe Dante movie: the movie is loaded with cinematic in jokes (Lew Landers, a character from Dante’s previous movie, The Howling, appears on the television at the end); Dante’s stable of actors appear in small roles (Dick Miller as Futterman, Belinda Balaski as Mrs. Harris, and Kenneth Tobey as the Gas Station Attendant); and his brand of dark humor is on full display in this “family picture” (the demise of the miserly Mrs. Deagle is one of the highlights).
 There is still a debate as to who was the real director of Poltergeist: Steven Spielberg or Tobe Hooper?
 This is not the case with Gremlins.